 We find this particularly true in the realm of software development, whose tasks are performed by people, not robots.

-Unlike people, computer algorithms are almost totally reliant on the data that is provided and the emphasis on the jobs that need to be done.
+Unlike people, computer algorithms are almost totally reliant on the historical data set that is provided and the emphasis on the jobs that need to be done.

 It sounds simple, but learning the parts of your organization that benefit from AI is essential to providing real-world results to the enterprise.